shivannis/xandr-docs-public/xandr-docs/articles/invest/video-creative-best-practices.md

 ## Is the creative duration longer than 60 seconds?

 This can limit reach because most supply sources will cap at 30 or 60 seconds.
-However, if your creative must be longer than 60 seconds, please reach out to your Xandr representative.
+However, if your creative must be longer than 60 seconds, please reach out to your Microsoft Advertising representative.

 ## Are you using the correct tags?